evilnick/plakar.io/content/docs/main/integrations/dropbox/index.md

 plakar version
 ```

-You should now see all the rclone provider listed (which includes Dropbox) in the importers, exporters, or klosets:
+You should now see all the rclone providers listed (including Dropbox) in the importers, exporters, or klosets:

 ```plaintext
 importers: fs, s3, dropbox, ...